bperraud/ft_transcendence/README.md

 npm i
 ```

-To start the client (inside frontend/)
+To start the client (in frontend/)

 ```sh
 npm run dev
 ```

-To start the server (inside backend/)
+To start the server (in backend/)
 ```sh
 npm run docker:start
 npm run db:dev:restart